cepharum/hitchy/docs-source/api/hitchy.md

 ### Using Common Module Pattern

-Plugins and components discovered by Hitchy are (consisting of) modules that may export an API as usual:
+As a Node.js developer you are familiar with the traditional way of writing modules.
+Plugins and components discovered by Hitchy are (consisting of) such modules and thus might look like this:

 ```javascript
 module.exports = {